rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/storage.md

     * Don't run anything that causes massive random IO on your home dir.
       E.g. don't store job scripts submitted to cluster nodes in homes.
     * Don't store experimental data in your home.
-      our home is for personal preferences; not for experiments.
+      Your home is for personal preferences; not for experiments.
       Use a group dir for the latter (see below).

 ### Group dirs @ /groups/${group}/...